arangodb/docs/3.9/deployment-production-checklist.md

   (Enterprise Edition only).
 Make sure to safely store any secret keys you create.

-- Monitor the ArangoDB provided metrics (e.g., using Prometheus/Grafana).
+- Monitor the ArangoDB provided metrics (e.g. by using Prometheus/Grafana).

 Kubernetes Operator (kube-arangodb)
 -----------------------------------